 During the Christmas season, what does your family do to create new memories and traditions?
 Do you have something you do every year that can’t be skipped?
 Leave me a comment telling me your best Christmas traditions.

 And if you still need more ideas, be sure to check out my 12 Days of Christmas post.
-If you sign up to receive my weekly newsletter, you’ll get my free printable cards to help you start your own family traditions and make this your best Christmas ever.
+If you sign up to receive my weekly newsletter, you’ll have access to my free printable cards to help you start your own family traditions and make this your best Christmas ever.